OCR manages the National Centre Number (NCN) Register on behalf of the JCQ.

 The NCN Register is used by the unitary awarding bodies to maintain centre data held in their internal systems.

-To ensure your records on the NCN Register are up to date, please complete the Annual Update, which will be emailed to your centre at the beginning of October, by 31 October.
+To make sure your records on the NCN Register are up to date please complete the Annual Update by 31 October.
+This will be emailed to your centre at the beginning of October.

 Even if no amendments are required, you must still complete the Update.